tteeoo/rco/README.md

 - The shell your editor is opened with; this will not need to be changed unless you do not have `sh` at `/bin/sh` for some reason

+# Roadmap

+## Future features include:

+* Custom object file location
+* Exporting files to a central directory
+* Importing files from a git repository, and copying them into your system

 # License

 All files are licensced under the MIT License